Student Veterans Resource Center

 Some problems while in school might be signs of health-related conditions that need attention.
 VA provides world-class health care to eligible Veterans.
 Most Veterans qualify for cost-free health care services, although some Veterans must pay modest copays for health care or prescriptions.

-Buddy-to-Buddy is a peer-to-peer outreach program that trains veterans to provide peer support and linkage to needed resources for Michigan Post-9/11 service members and veterans.
-Please contact us if you interested in learning more about the Buddy-to-Buddy Volunteer Veteran Program, would like to become a volunteer, or are seeking assistance.
-Please note that at this time, we are only assisting Post-9/11 service members and veterans that reside in the state of Michigan.
+Now administered by the Michigan Veterans Affairs Agency, the Buddy-to-Buddy Veteran Mentorship Initiative is a peer-to-peer outreach program that trains veterans to provide peer support and linkage to needed resources for Michigan's service members and veterans of all eras.
+Please contact the Michigan Veterans Affairs Agency if you are interested in learning more about the Buddy-to-Buddy Program, would like to become a volunteer, or are seeking assistance.

-The Buddy-to-Buddy Volunteer Veteran Program cannot provide an immediate response in an emergency.
+The Buddy-to-Buddy Program cannot provide an immediate response in an emergency.
 If you or someone you know needs immediate assistance, please contact one of the following resources:

 - If you or someone you know is currently in the act of harming him/herself and/or in immediate need of medical attention, call 911 immediately.